 5. Sola Scriptura is not supported in the Bible- It is difficult to make a claim such as Sola Scriptura (The Bible Alone) when, in its very essence, the claim must be written within the Bible in order to be Biblical.
 The concept of “Bible Alone” says it is not truth if it is not contained in the Bible, therefore removing ‘tradition’, but the Bible refutes that principle.
 Jeremiah 25:3 says the “Word of the Lord” is “spoken”, not just written.
 Paul told us to hold to our traditions, which are taught by word and mouth or by letter, according to 2 Thess 2:15.
 The Bible also portrays where a Council was held to settle doctrinal disputes in Acts 15.
 (Who else has a Council to settle doctrine disputes and holds the authority to do such other than the Catholic Church?)
 The Bible also warns about ‘twisted’ interpretations of Scripture in 2 Peter 3:16 and I Timothy 3:15 says THE CHURCH is the pillar and the bulwark of the truth.
 The Catholic Church has one teaching…one unified teaching…as opposed to the now 43,000 evangelical (Protestant) groups currently established, with 2.3 added each day.
 Their views on everything from the Trinity, homosexuality, abortion, and salvation all contradict each other.
 Truth cannot be false at the same time and Truth cannot contradict each other.

 Many Baptist churches also consider themselves to be the one true church.
 These Baptists believe that they can trace their lineage all the way back to Jesus and his apostles.
 In 1931, Baptist pastor J.M.
 Carroll published a booklet titled The Trail of Blood.
-This booklet detailed what is commonly called Landmarkism or Baptist Successionism — the belief that some Baptist churches are the church founded by Jesus Christ.
+This booklet detailed what is commonly called Landmarkism or Baptist Successionism — the belief that some Baptist churches are the one true church founded by Jesus Christ.
 Carroll gave ten infallible marks of a true church:

 1. Christ, the author of this religion, organized His followers or disciples into a Church.
 And the disciples were to organize other churches as this religion spread and other disciples were “made.”